grpc/proposal/A43-sdk-authorization.md

 gRPC is currently implementing an open-source standard authorization solution.
-This proposal discusses how this framework would be made available to OSS gRPC users to perform per-RPC authorization checks.
+This proposal discusses how this framework would be made available to OSS gRPC users (like network switches) to perform per-RPC authorization checks.

 ## Background